wwkeyboard/webserverkit/content/index.md

 along on other operating systems by you may need to make some slight adjustments to the command arguments.
 Think of this as another learning opportunity :)

+I have a few hints for this project.
+It's not a school assignment, it's not a contract for an employer, and it's not a work project, you are welcome to complete each segment in as much detail as you would like.
+No one is going to blame you if you don't use the perfect solution to everything.
+You don't even have to write unit tests if you don't want to!
+(And I would recommend you don't if this is your first attempt with a new language, get comfortable with the semantics of the language then come back and try again with different practices).

+There are plenty of very good open source web servers, you should use one of those for production projects.
+Standing on that statement:

+I HEREBY GIVE YOU PERMISSION TO MAKE MISTAKES, explore, make questionable design choices, delete code, refactor everything, shave any yaks you see, whatever you want to do with your project is okay.
+Please, this is how we learn!